rse/stx/README.md

 Its main design criterias and features are:

 - Support for plain text configurations of just one or more tasks.
-- Support for task constraints based on machine architecture, operating system plaform, or hostname of underlying device.
+- Support for filtering tasks based on constraints, based on machine architecture, operating system plaform, or hostname of underlying device.
 - Support for task sources as dependencies and recursive resolution of all transitive task sources for pre-execution.
 - Support for file and named based task targets and sources.
+- Support for optional task sources to skip tasks with still older sources or ignoring the failing of dependent scripts.
-- Support for arbitrary task script languages, especially JavaScript/TypeScript based ones for maximum flexibility and portability.
+- Support for arbitrary task script languages, especially JavaScript/TypeScript in addition to regular shells, for maximum flexibility.
 - Support for a special task script language "shell" which allows somewhat portable shell scripting.
 - Support for showing verbose script information during